-iAccel GBI and NIN Forge Strategic Partnership for UAE's Startup Ecosystem Acceleration
+Iaccel GBI And NIN Forge Strategic Partnership For UAE's Startup Ecosystem Acceleration

-(MENAFN- Yardstick Marketing Integrated Solutions) Dubai, UAE – 07 February, 2024 : In a significant move to boost the UAE's startup ecosystem, iAccel Gulf Business Incubator (iAccel GBI) has officially entered into a partnership with the National Incubator Network (NIN), established by Sandooq Al Watan.
+(MENAFN- Mid-East) In a significant move to boost the UAE's startup ecosystem, iAccel Gulf Business Incubator (iAccel GBI) has officially entered into a partnership with the National Incubator Network (NIN), established by Sandooq Al Watan.
 The Memorandum of Understanding (MOU) was signed at the NIN Employment Open Day in Abu Dhabi, underscoring the shared commitment to empowering young Emirati entrepreneurs and driving national economic diversification.

 The event, graced by His Excellency Sheikh Nahyan bin Mubarak Al Nahyan, Minister of Tolerance and Coexistence, and Chairman of the Board of Directors of the Al Watan Fund, highlighted the imperative role of fostering innovation and entrepreneurship among the youth.
 In his opening speech, Sheikh Nahyan emphasized the importance of enabling the youth to initiate businesses and take leadership roles in various sectors.